andrew/ultimate-awesome/README.md

 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram.
 - [best-of-jupyter](https://github.com/ml-tooling/best-of-jupyter) - 🏆 A ranked list of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools).
 Updated weekly.
-- [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-driven list of awesome European tech alternatives!
-All focused on privacy, sustainability, and innovation.
-The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.
 - [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
 We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.